NetBrainAPI/NetBrain-Data-Retrieve-API-R12.3/Google Cloud Platform/Google Filestore Instance/Google Resource Data/filestore_instance_get.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is returns the specified Filestore Instance details.
+The API returns the specified Filestore Instance details.

 It leverages the GCP compute engine to fetch details of GCP resources via the GCP RESTful API.